-- EXIM Term Financing, which assists foreign buyers in obtaining loans from lenders to purchase U.S. capital goods (e.g., tractors, silos) and services (e.g., consulting).
+- EXIM Term Financing, which assists foreign buyers in obtaining loans from lenders to purchase U.S. capital goods (e.g., tractors, silos, bale throwers, irrigation systems) and services (e.g., consulting).
 Repayment terms typically range from one to five years.

-Beyond its financial products, EXIM also has outreach efforts targeting rural companies and communities.
-The Regional Export Promotion Program (REPP) brings state, county, and local nonprofit economic development entities together with the agency in a partnership designed to expand export opportunities in rural communities.
-These entities have the local market knowledge and the ability to personally reach companies selling internationally.
+In addition to the financial products featured above, EXIM also has outreach efforts targeting rural companies and communities.
+EXIM’s Regional Export Promotion Program (REPP) partners with state, county, and local nonprofit economic development entities to expand export opportunities in rural communities.

 Nonpayment Protection and Extending Credit